PapaBob31/Color-generator-hex/README.md

 # Color Generator React app

 Web app that generates light and dark variations of a color.
+[Live Site](https://color-variations.netlify.app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).